drydry/myLaravelEvents/README.md

   - a creator cannot book his event
   - a user cannot book an event where the maximum capacity is reached
   - a user cannot book the same event twice
-  - a user cannot book an event where timeslots are in conflicts (two events in the same time).
+  - a user cannot book an event where timeslots are in conflicts (two events in the same time)
+  - a user cannot book an event if he was kicked from it.

 ### Common validation rules:
   - you can't edit/update/delete an entity (Event, EventType, Booking) that doesn't belong to you.
 For example, the user #1 can't edit an event created by the user #2, and so on.